DANS-KNAW/dd-dans-sword2-examples/docs/index.md

 How to read this output?

-* This confirms that the dataset was succesfully published and is resolvable using the DOI URL <https://doi.org/doi:10.5072/DAR/MNGAHF>.
+* This confirms that the dataset was successfully published and is resolvable using the DOI URL <https://doi.org/doi:10.5072/DAR/MNGAHF>.
 (N.B. in the test environment the DOI will not actually resolve.)
 The DOI can be used to cite the dataset.
 * The dataset has the URN:NBN identifier `urn:nbn:nl:ui:13-d4cfb364-c6cc-4242-891a-e9e9673379bc`.
 This can be used be